A Complete Guide To White Ink Tattoos

 How Well You Care For Your Tattoo After Healing

-Giving the skin over the tattoo a gentle scrub once in a while will also help to pull away any dead skin cells which could be sitting on top of the ink and giving it a more faded, lacklustre appearance.
+Giving the skin over the tattoo a gentle scrub once in a while will also help to pull away any dead skin cells which could be sitting on top of the ink and giving it a faded, lackluster appearance.
 Doing this regularly will help the white ink to break through the skin as best as possible.
+Just remember to wait to do this AFTER your tattoo is completely healed.
+Also, if it hurts, you are scrubbing too hard.

 How Well You Keep Your Tattoo Away From Direct Sunlight